 If you're here to make the most of Brisbane's 260-odd days a year of sunshine then don't miss hanging out at these riverfront parklands.
 Among its 17.5 hectares of lawn, rainforest walking trail and cafes, the standout attraction is Streets Beach – a palm-fringed, white-sand beach that leads to a sparkling lagoon.
 There's a heap of restaurants and bars to choose from, but it's also the perfect spot to pack a picnic to enjoy by the river while admiring those city views.

 With its choice of night markets, laneway cafes, stylish riverside haunts and multicultural delights, Brisbane continues to impress as a culinary destination.
-But it's the new wave of talented young chefs who are turning heads, with menus offering contemporary, creative, local, seasonal, organic and, above all, divine cuisine!
+But it's the new wave of talented young chefs that's turning heads, with menus offering contemporary, creative, local, seasonal, organic and, above all, divine cuisine!
 And when it's time for a tipple, there's much more on the menu these days than XXXX.
-Whether you're into locally brewed craft beers, artisanal gins or coffee roasted at neighbourhood cafes, there's plenty of quality on offer in Brisbane's CBD and inner suburbs.
+Whether you're into locally brewed craft beers, artisanal gins or coffee roasted at neighbourhood cafes, you'll find plenty of options in Brisbane's CBD and inner suburbs.

-Giddy up for a fun day/night out in the Valley
+Giddy up for fun times in the Valley

-Still the go-to destination for a hedonistic night out on the town, Fortitude Valley has long been the city's most celebrated entertainment district.
-Known for its raucous pubs, clubs and live-music venues, these days it's a scene balanced out with refined bars, tasteful cafes, fashionable bistros and rooftop cocktails.
+Still the go-to destination for a hedonistic night out on the town, Fortitude Valley has long been Brisbane’s most celebrated entertainment district.
+Known for its raucous pubs, clubs and live-music venues, these days the scene is balanced out with refined bars, tasteful cafes, fashionable bistros and rooftop cocktails.
 By day it's all about exploring the laneways, brunching, wandering around Chinatown and shopping at indie boutiques.
-And before you know it, it's time to ready yourself for a night out of rock’n’roll, DJs and live comedy.
+Then, before you know it, it’s time to get ready for a night of rock’n’roll, DJs and live comedy.

 Escape the city for blissful North Stradbroke Island

-The city's most popular island getaway, North Stradbroke is a 30-minute ferry journey east of Brisbane.
-Among its pristine natural scenery and abundant marine wildlife, the highlight for many is Cylinder Beach – a stunning cove of sugary sand patrolled by surf-life savers.
-As well as diving and surfing, don't miss the opportunity to engage with the traditional Aboriginal owners, the Quandamooka people, to learn about the rich history of the island, which they know as Minjerribah.
+Brisbane's most popular island getaway, North Stradbroke is a 30-minute ferry journey east of the city.
+Among its pristine natural scenery and abundant marine life, the highlight for many is Cylinder Beach – a stunning cove of sugary sand patrolled by surf-life savers.
+Don't miss the opportunity to engage with the traditional Aboriginal owners, the Quandamooka people, to learn about the rich history of the island, which they know as Minjerribah.